 Being Customer Centric is Key to Driving Your App’s Success

-Being the creator of a leading mobile app could you shed some light on what mobile application developers need to do to stay abreast in the market?
+Being the creator of a leading mobile app, how do you stay abreast in the market?

-When it comes to balancing the high-end versus low-end feature sets there’s a really interesting place for product teams.
-Particularly to think that high end phones are delivering significant processing power and feature capabilities; but when you take a global approach and a broad customer view you have to also account for those other devices that are not sitting at the top end of the spectrum in terms of functionality.
-We want to ensure that your applications can stretch from all users and want to minimize the forking that you create out there.
+When it comes to balancing the high-end versus low-end feature sets, product teams face a really interesting challenge.
+High-end phones are delivering significant processing power and feature capabilities; but when you take a global approach and a broad customer view, you have to also account for those other devices that are not at the top end of that functionality spectrum.
+We want to ensure that our applications can enrich the daily life of as many users as possible, regardless of their device, connectivity or location.

 What are the strategic points that you go by to steer the company forward?

 At a leadership level our focus on prioritization is second to none.
 That entails constant experimentation: figuring out what users want while testing features and collecting real-time input from actual audiences.
 Another priority is determining the most effective and clearways to communicate life-saving weather information.
 And across all of our conversations, data integrity and privacy is a prerequisite—we are dedicated to ensuring that everything we do will maintain and enhance our users’ trust and the integrity of our brand.
 This is such a critical area, and all product and technology leaders need to constantly review their product ecosystem to ensure that they’ rehandling sensitive information with integrity and transparency, and safeguarding the privacy of the people they serve.